-The Structured Clinical Interview for DSM-5 is available in three versions:
+The Structured Clinical Interview for DSM-5® is available for licensing in two versions:

-- SCID-5-RV: for researchers, available as a PDF or MS Word file.
-The SCID-5-RV is available by licensing only.
-Customers will need to purchase a file, and a license to make a specific number of copies.
-The file is available as a non-modifiable PDF or as a modifiable Word file.
+For researchers, available as PDF or Microsoft Word files.
+The SCID-5-RV is available by permission only.
+Customers will need to procure permission per research study, per training course, or per any other use.
+The file is available as non-modifiable PDF or as modifiable Microsoft Word.

-- SCID-5-CT: for clinical trials, available as a PDF or MS Word file.
-The SCID-5-RV is available by licensing only.
-Customers will need to purchase a file, and a license to make a specific number of copies.
-The file is available as a non-modifiable PDF or as a modifiable Word file.
+For clinical trials, available as modifiable Microsoft Word files.
+The SCID-5-CT is available by permission only.
+Customers will need to procure permission per clinical trial, and the fee will be charged per number of copies reproduced.
+The file is available as modifiable Microsoft Word only.
 Customization of the file by Biometric Research is also available.

 Please visit the SCID-5 Product Page for more information about the different SCID-5 products.

-In order to license the SCID-5-RV or the SCID-5-CT, please submit your request via our online permissions and licensing request form, and complete sections I, II , VI and VII.
+In order to procure permission for the SCID-5-RV or the SCID-5-CT, please submit your request via our online permission and license request form, and complete sections I, II , IV, and VI.
 A quote will be issued for your request.

 Foreign Language Translation Rights for Books and Journal Articles

-The American Psychiatric Association and American Psychiatric Publishing license translation rights to publishers only.
+American Psychiatric Association and APA Publishing license translation rights to publishers only.
 Individuals with an interest in translating our books, journals or articles should contact a local publisher who might be interested, who should then contact our foreign translation contractor at John Scott & Co.

-For more information on translating an APA or APP title, please contact:
+For more information on translating an APA or APA Publishing title, please contact:

-To order bulk reprints for commercial use from any of our journals (American Journal of Psychiatry, FOCUS, Journal of Neuropsychiatry and Clinical Neurosciences, Psychiatric News, and Psychiatric Services), please contact:
+To order bulk reprints for commercial use from any of our journals (The American Journal of Psychiatry, FOCUS, Journal of Neuropsychiatry and Clinical Neurosciences, Psychiatric News, The American Journal of Psychotherapy, and Psychiatric Services), please contact:

 Types of Uses That Are Not Granted